followthemoney/followthemoney/docs/README.md

 # Follow the money

-How can every cent of your donation is spent and be sure that it's really working for the cause!
+How can every cent of your donation is spent and be sure that it's really working for the cause?

 Not a lot of people give money to charity because it's unclear for them how will their money be spent.
 People are not greedy, they just don't want to be bamboozled!